Monaco Editor Integration

 })Preloading Monaco

-To avoid a first-render flash when the first code block mounts, preload the Monaco integration during app initialization or on first route mount:
+To avoid a cold-start fallback flash when the first code block mounts, preload the code block runtime during app initialization, app idle time, or on first route mount:

 Quick try — Render a monaco-enabled code block (after installing stream-monaco):